ravendb/docs/version_3/docs/client-api/commands/indexes/how-to/reset-index.markdown

-# Indexes : How to reset index?
+# Client API : Indexes : How to reset index?

 TODO